sebinsua/get-object-paths/README.md

 [![Build Status](https://travis-ci.org/sebinsua/get-object-paths.png)](https://travis-ci.org/sebinsua/get-object-paths) [![npm version](https://badge.fury.io/js/get-object-paths.svg)](https://npmjs.org/package/get-object-paths)

-Transforms objects describing paths into arrays of paths.
+Transforms collections describing paths into arrays of paths.

 **NOTE:** Currently this module does not have any checks or protections against (1) cycles in a graph, and (2) stack overflows.
 Please use it only if you have control of the data enough to know that none of these issues will be a problem.